ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst

 |CodingEx| **Coding Exercises:**

 1. Can you make yertle draw a square and change the pen color for each side of the square?
-Try something like: yertle.setColor(Color.red); This uses the |Color| class in Java which has some colors predefined.
+Try something like: yertle.setColor(Color.red); This uses the |Color| class in Java which has some colors predefined like red, yellow, blue, magenta, cyan.
 You can also use more specific methods like setPenColor, setBodyColor, and setShellColor.

 2. Can you draw a triangle?
 The turnRight() method always does 90 degree turns, but you'll need 60 degree angles for a equilateral triangle.
 Use the turn method which has a parameter for the angle of the turn in degrees.
 For example, turn(90) is the same as turnRight().